Georgia Corporation: Everything You Need to Know

 Bylaws are an inside company document that set out the fundamental base guidelines for running your company.
 Bylaws should not be filed with the state.
 Your company shouldn't be legally required to have company bylaws; however, it is best to create them to: (1) set up your company's working guidelines, and (2) demonstrate to present banks, collectors, the IRS, and others that your company is reliable.

 Appoint Initial Corporate Directors

-The incorporator - the one who signed the articles - should appoint the preliminary company administrators who will serve on the board until the primary annual assembly of shareholders (when the board members who will serve for the subsequent time period are elected by the shareholders).
+The incorporator — the one who signed the articles — should appoint the preliminary company administrators who will serve on the board until the primary annual assembly of shareholders (when the board members who will serve for the subsequent time period are elected by the shareholders).
 The incorporator should fill in an Incorporator's Statement, displaying the names and addresses of the preliminary administrators.
-The incorporator should sign the statement and place a copy within the company information e-book.
+The incorporator should sign the statement and place a copy within the company information book.
 The copy does not need to be filed with the state.
-The primary assembly of the company's board of administrators should be held so the administrators can appoint company officers, review bylaws, choose a company financial institution, authorize issuance of shares of inventory, set the company's fiscal year, and undertake an official inventory form and company seal.
+The primary assembly of the company's board of administrators should be held so the administrators can appoint company officers, review bylaws, choose a company financial institution, authorize issuance of shares of stock, set the company's fiscal year, and undertake an official stock form and company seal.
 Moreover, if the company is to be an S company, the administrators should approve the election of S company status.
 It's often obligatory to assemble the minutes over one or two weeks and then send them to all members of the administration for signatures.

 If you need help establishing a corporation in Georgia, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.